Someone once said, “He who has all the answers isn’t asking the right questions.” We like to think we have both!

 Great question.
 We have short and long answers below.

-Short answer: No, we don’t give funds directly to the kids, but your support is invested directly into programs that impact your kids' future.
+Short answer: No, we don’t give funds directly to the kids, but your support is invested directly into programs that impact your kid’s future.

-In 2016, we're adapting how we deliver our programs so that each country can deliver better, more customized support to our kids.
+We deliver our programs so that each country can deliver better, more customized support to our kids.
 Our mission is that every child graduates from our program healthy, educated, employed and empowered to break the cycle of poverty.

 P.S.
 Many sponsors also choose to give extra gifts to their child’s family, which works a little differently.